 What is the purpose of Sodium lauryl sulfate (SLS) in toothpaste?

-- Helps to provide the rich foamy toothbrushing experience that most people have become used to when cleaning their teeth.
+- It helps to provide the rich foamy toothbrushing experience that most people have become used to when cleaning their teeth.

-- Provides the mechanism for bringing active ingredients like fluoride into contact with the teeth for the longest possible time.
+- It provides the mechanism for bringing active ingredients like fluoride into contact with the teeth for the longest possible time.

-- Helps to lift and remove the sticky plaque biofilm from the teeth surface and leave them feeling squeaky clean.
+- It helps to lift and remove the sticky plaque biofilm from the teeth surface and leave them feeling squeaky clean.